digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/home/welcome.md

 content:
   slides:
     - title: 🪴 What is the Digital Botanical Gardens Initiative ?
-      content: _An Open Science initiative to explore and establish robust and scalable workflows for the digitization of chemo and biodiversity at a global scale in wild ecosystems._
+      content: _An Open Science initiative to explore and establish robust and scalable workflows for the digitization of chemo- and biodiversity, at the global scale in wild ecosystems._
       font_size: XS
       align: center
       background: